What you need to know about hyaluronic acid

 This filler is made of calcium hydroxylapatite (CaHa) particles, which also help to stimulate natural collagen production.
 As this is a synthetic filler, it typically does not require a skin test.
 Radiesse is indicated for adding volume under the skin, such as the nasolabial folds or in the backs of the hands.
 As this injectable helps encourage the body to produce collagen, the effects can last up to a year.
 Once the filler is resorbed by the tissues, the naturally-produced collagen remains to help support the skin’s structure.
 Radiesse can cost up to $800, depending on the number of syringes needed.

-These brands are only some of the most popular fillers used.
-Other brands include Princess, Ellanse, and Filorga, to name a few.
+These brands are only the beginning of the range of the most popular filler brands used.
+Others include Princess, Ellanse, and Filorga, to name just a few.
 Your doctor will discuss the best options for you.
-Your doctor may also suggest skincare products, such as ZO Skin Health, or chemical peels as alternatives.
-Regardless of your treatment type, your doctor should only use genuine, brand name products to avoid unwanted complications.
+Your doctor may also provide recommendations on skincare products, such as ZO Skin Health, or chemical peels to consider as less invasive alternatives.
+Regardless of your treatment preference or final decision, your doctor should only use genuine, brand name products to prevent unwanted complications.